oracle-livelabs/database/ahf/ahf-autoupgrade-intro/ahf-autoupgrade-intro.md

 ### Prerequisites

 This lab assumes you have:
-* A Free Tier, Paid or LiveLabs Oracle Cloud account
+* A Free Tier, Paid or Active LiveLabs reservation for this workshop
 * Prior knowledge of using Linux command-line options and Oracle Autonomous Health Framework
 * Prior knowledge of Oracle Database basic concepts